TheRedBlueCube3/minesweeper/README.md

 Search engines are your best friend.

 Then rename `Makefile.unix`, press the make button, and a moment later, you got it.

-## Controls

-Arrows to move.
-Z to reveal.
-X to flag.
-R to restart.
-P to pause.
-Q to quit.